the-t-in-rtf/ptd-api/src/js/server/docs/api.md

         ```

 ## DELETE /api/record/{uniqueId}
-Flags a record as deleted.
+Flags the record whose unique ID is equal to the value of `uniqueId` as deleted.
 If an author is supplied, gives them credit, otherwise the current user is listed as the author.

 + Parameters
     + uniqueId (required, string) ...
 The unique identifier of a single record.